From valence fluctuations to long-range magnetic order in EuPd$_2$(Si$_{1-x}$Ge$_x$)$_2$ single crystals: Introduction

-Unsubstituted \EPS\, is already a promising candidate, displaying large lattice effects accompanying the change in valence.
+Unsubstituted \EPS\, is already a promising candidate, displaying large lattice effects accompanying the change in valence \cite{Sampathkumaran81a, Ye_2023}.
 Earlier investigations on polycrystalline material located the system on the high pressure side of the critical endpoint in the crossover area \cite{Batlogg82}.
-In order to use this system as a testbed for probing the critical endpoint in pressure studies, \textit{negative} pressure would need to be exerted to shift the system to the low pressure side.
+In order to use this system as a testbed for probing anomalous behavior related to the proximity of a critical endpoint in pressure studies, \textit{negative} pressure would need to be exerted to shift the system to the low pressure side.
 Usually, this is done by substituting one of the elements of the compound partly by a larger element, forcing the unit cell to expand.
-For polycrystalline samples of EuPd\textsubscript{2}Si\textsubscript{2}, such substitutions have been performed, exchanging palladium for platinum \cite{Wada01} and gold \cite{Segre82}, or silicon for germanium \cite{Cho02} and tin \cite{Mishra83}.
+For polycrystalline samples of EuPd\textsubscript{2}Si\textsubscript{2}, such substitutions have been performed, replacing palladium with platinum \cite{Wada01} and gold \cite{Segre82}, or silicon with germanium \cite{Cho02} and tin \cite{Mishra83}.
 Recently, we have shown that a change of the Pd-Si ratio in \EPS\, can also cause a shift in the valence crossover temperature \cite{Kliemt22}, which explains the different values of $T'_V$ reported in literature for this system \cite{Wada01, Mimura11, Onuki17}.
-In addition it was possible to grow epitaxial thin films of \EPS\, on Mg(001) substrates using molecular beam epitaxy \cite{Koelsch22}.
-Due to a clamping effect of the \EPS\, thin film to the MgO substrate with negligible thermal expansion, the abrupt change of the $a$-lattice parameter of \EPS\, is suppressed, leading to a highly strained thin film upon cooling, which do not show a valence transition anymore, but probably a magnetically ordered ground state \cite{Koelsch22}.
+In addition, it was possible to grow epitaxial thin films of \EPS\, on Mg(001) substrates using molecular beam epitaxy \cite{Koelsch22}.
+Due to a clamping effect of the \EPS\, thin film to the MgO substrate with negligible thermal expansion, the abrupt change of the lattice parameter $a$ of \EPS\, is suppressed, leading to a highly strained thin film upon cooling, which do not show a valence transition anymore, but probably a magnetically-ordered ground state \cite{Koelsch22}.